Don’t think about sinking a hot tub in your garden until you’re clued up on these tips and tricks:

 So, sinking a hot tub certainly isn’t cheap.
 But, if you’re already having decking built or landscaping work done it’s well worth making a sunken hot tub part of your plans, as the added costs will be negligible and the end results completely eye-catching.

-How do you remove a sunken hot tub?
+How do you get rid of a sunken hot tub?

 Removing a sunken hot tub can be anything from an inconvenience to a major landscaping project, depending on how it’s been installed.